Abdur-rahmaanJ/honeybot/README.md

 [![Open Source Helpers](https://www.codetriage.com/abdur-rahmaanj/honeybot/badges/users.svg)](https://www.codetriage.com/abdur-rahmaanj/honeybot)

 ## some history
-i actually started learning python through that bot. java was too much a pain for a simple connection.
+i actually started learning python through that bot. java was too much a pain for a simple connection. learnt some new py tricks? create a plugin that uses it ^^

+## contributing countries

+🇲🇺 🇺🇸

-## ✂ what changed ?
+## ✂ some features

  * 🍬 OOP architecture
  * 🛰️ keyword parameters